LucasKl/riscv-function-profiling/README.md

 ## Installation
-The only reuirement for this script is Python < 3.10 and the *wal-lang* Python package.
+The only requirement for this script is Python < 3.10 and the *wal-lang* Python package.
 Install WAL by typing `pip install wal-lang`.

 _On some systems, pip does not add WALs installation path to the PATH variable.
 If the "wal" command is not available after installation please add the installation path, e.g. ~/.local/bin on Ubuntu, to your PATH variable._